 - the cost of the membership is less than the designated PCard single purchase threshold

-A membership must be approved through the office of Finance and Administration by using the Membership and Dues Approval form.
+Complete the Membership and Dues Form and obtain signatures from the appropriate account manager and divisional VP.
+Then route the completed form to the office of Finance and Administration for final approval.
 If approved, and the cost of the membership is less than the designated PCard single purchase threshold, you may purchase the membership on the PCard.
 You must upload the approved Membership and Dues Approval form along with the paid receipt when you reconcile your PCard.

 Texas Woman's University is proud to recommend Summus Industries as the preferred office supply vendors for the University and encourages you to sign up for access and use your PCard for all your office supply needs.
 For billing questions, please contact email@example.com.

-Texas Woman’s University is proud to recommend Marfield, Inc. and Alphagraphics as the preferred vendors for all University printing needs, including business cards, envelopes and letterhead.
-We are pleased to provide the following contact information for both companies.
+Texas Woman’s University is proud to recommend the following as the preferred vendors for all University printing needs, including business cards, envelopes and letterhead.
+We are pleased to provide the following contact information for all companies.

 Texas Woman's University uses the professional expertise of individuals, external to the university, only when those services cannot be provided by members of the TWU community.
 Consult the Contract Workforce Policy for more information.
 Professional service relationships include those between a TWU department and guest lecturer, artist, musician, speaker, performer, entertainer or between a TWU researcher and a research collaborator from another institution.
 In addition, professionals within the scope of the practice of accounting, architecture, land architecture, land surveying, medicine, optometry, professional engineering, real estate appraising, and professional nursing fall within these guidelines.